PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 16:10:42
+Last updated: 2024-04-05 16:11:15
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: How to run a marathon: Step one, you start running.
+There is no step two. - Barney Stinson